 Power bills continue to climb in Western Australia.
 At the same time, solar prices are going down, which are pushing businesses and homes to install solar.
 For this reason, there was a 33% increase in solar use and installation in 2017.

 The abundant sunshine helps greatly, although there is still a lot to go.
 In fact, Western Australia sits behind the competition, especially compared to South Australia, with almost 50% of properties using renewable power sources.
-In January 2018 alone, there were more than 16,000 installations in the mentioned state.
+In January 2018 alone, there were more than 16,000 installations in SA.

 Nevertheless, interest groups comprised of religious organisations, farmers, and doctors have joined forces to ensure that the state meets the target of 100% use of renewable energy in homes and businesses by 2030.
 Although many other analysts say it is an ambitious goal, it may still be possible to reach almost 45% by that time.

 Some surveys also revealed that ten of Western Australia suburbs are in the top 20 Australian places that have recently adopted solar energy, with Mandurah in the lead.

 The solar rebate offers homes in Perth and Western Australia up to 10% for the purchase and installation of the system.
 Households can use the discount to lower their electricity bills, as well as their gas emissions.

 Those who live in the state should know that the solar rebate is only applicable to one household for every package.
 For instance, you cannot get a solar rebate for your PV system if you already have rebates for using solar hot water.

 A while back, stories about solar rebates getting cancelled frightened many people.
 For them, it meant that investing in solar panels will not be as wise as before.
 The good news is that you can still benefit from these rebates if you act now.